 Super Charge Your Soil

 Therefore, collecting and culturing microorganisms from different spots relatively close to your land will increase the diversity of your garden’s soil microbiome.
-Additional explanation of Beneficial Indigenous Microorganisms can be found here.
-Depending on how much time you’re willing to dedicate to making a super-charged solution, you can also ferment and add any number of juices to create a highly individualized mixture.
-The Unconventional Farmer provides a thorough explanation of how to collect microbes and prepare a BIM solution at home here.
+Depending upon how much time you are willing to dedicate to making a super-charged solution, you can also ferment and add any number of plant extracts or fruit juices to create a highly individualized mixture.

 While the concept of utilizing microbes to improve the health and vitality of your crops may seem unusual in our current age of antibacterial awareness, the truth is that our plants thrive off of the right balance of good bacteria present in their soil.